CosmWasm/wasmd/README.md

 The 1.x cosmwasm_vm will support all contracts with 1.0 <= version <= 1.x.

 Note that `cosmwasm-std` version defines which contracts are compatible with this system.
-The wasm code uploaded must have been compiled with one of the supported `cosmwasm-std` versions, or will be rejeted upon upload (with some error message about "contract too old?" or "contract too new?"). `cosmwasm-vm` version defines the runtime used.
+The wasm code uploaded must have been compiled with one of the supported `cosmwasm-std` versions, or will be rejected upon upload (with some error message about "contract too old?" or "contract too new?"). `cosmwasm-vm` version defines the runtime used.
 It is a breaking change to switch runtimes (you will need to organize a chain upgrade).
 As of `cosmwasm-vm 0.13` we are using [wasmer](https://github.com/wasmerio/wasmer/) 1.0, which is significantly more performant than the older versions.